solana-foundation/developer-content/CONTRIBUTING.md

 [prettier configuration file](https://github.com/solana-foundation/developer-content/blob/main/.prettierrc)
 (`.prettierrc`) in the root of this repo.

-On all commits and PRs, their is a GitHub action that checks if your PR follows the master prettier formatting.
+On all commits and PRs, there is a GitHub action that checks if your PR follows the master prettier formatting.
 If your branch/code does NOT meet the prettier formatting requirements, it will not be merged and it will delay its review.

-If your editor is not configured to auto format on save using prettier, then you can run the following command to auto format all files in your local repo/PR:
+If your editor is not configured to auto-format on save using prettier, then you can run the following command to auto-format all files in your local repo/PR:

 ```shell
 yarn prettier:fix